 · Develop good credit habits!
 Don’t miss payments and don’t pay your bills late.
 All of this goes into your credit history, which influences your credit score.
 A higher credit score is much more likely to help you qualify for a mortgage.

 · Show a solid work history.
 Your lender wants to know that you’ll be able to make your payments consistently over the life of the loan.
-You need to show that you’re responsible enough to keep a job, to keep up on your payments.
+You need to show that you’re responsible enough to keep a job and keep up on your payments.
 A two-year job history without periods of unemployment is generally best.

 · There are lots of things to budget for – down payments, closing costs, homeowners’ insurance… Make sure to find out what those costs are and budget accordingly!